michaelpoi/django-post_office/docs/source/usage.rst

 Management commands
 ------------------------

-- send_queued_mail - send queued emails, those are not successfully sent are marked as failed or requeued depending on settings. <link>
+- send_queued_mail - send queued emails, those are not successfully sent are marked as failed or requeued depending on :ref:`settings`.

 .. list-table:: send_queued_mail arguments
    :widths: 50 100